 A: CVSS was commissioned by the National Infrastructure Advisory Council (NIAC) tasked in support of the global Vulnerability Disclosure Framework.
 It is currently maintained by FIRST (Forum of Incident Response and Security Teams).
 CVSS was a joint effort involving many groups including:

-Since the original release of CVSS, additional groups have joined the CVSS effort and assisted in developing version 2 of CVSS.
-The current list of major participants is available at http://www.first.org/cvss/team.
+Since the original release of CVSS, additional groups have joined the CVSS effort and assisted in developing further versions of CVSS.
+Recent CVSS versions contain an Acknowledgments section listing the major participants.

-A: CVSS is not a threat scoring system (DHS color warning system), a vulnerability database or a veal-time attack scoring system.
+A: CVSS is not a threat scoring system (DHS color warning system), a vulnerability database or a real-time attack scoring system.

 A: The CVSS model is designed to provide the end user with an overall composite score representing the severity and risk of a vulnerability.
 It is derived from metrics and formulas.
 The metrics are in three distinct categories that can be quantitatively or qualitatively measured.
 Base Metrics contain qualities that are intrinsic to any given vulnerability that do not change over time or in different environments.Temporal Metrics contain characteristics of a vulnerability which evolve over the lifetime of vulnerability.
 Environmental Metrics contain those characteristics of a vulnerability which are tied to an implementation in a specific users environment.

-A: The current version of CVSS is version 2.
-It was finalized and released to the public in June 2007.
+A: The current version of CVSS is available at https://www.first.org/cvss/.
 This FAQ addresses CVSS version 2 only, although there are many similarities between versions 1 and 2.
-Information on CVSS version 1 is available from the NIAC Paper on CVSS at http://www.first.org/cvss/cvss-dhs-12-02-04.pdf
+Information on CVSS version 1 is available from the NIAC Paper on CVSS at https://www.first.org/cvss/v1/cvss-dhs-12-02-04.pdf.

 A: There are six Base Metrics which represent the most fundamental, immutable qualities of a vulnerability.